piotrek-orlowski/affineModelR/README.md

 # External headers

 The package makes some of its functions available via headers in `inst/include`.
 The end user has to indicate to the compiler how to link against the package.

+# Authors

+The package has been developed by Andras Sali (https://github.com/andrewsali) and Piotr Or{\l}owski.